ibexa/documentation-developer/docs/guide/data_migration.md

 When executed, this migration:

 - Finds Content Type using its identifier (`article`)
-- Assigns Content Type group "Media"
+- Assigns Content Type Group "Media"
-- Removes it from Content Type group "Content"
+- Removes it from Content Type Group "Content"
 - Removes the `short_title` Field
 - Removes its existing drafts, if any.